Egg Baskets Benedict

 - 6 slices Canadian bacon, finely chopped

 - Preheat oven to 400°.
 On a lightly floured surface, unfold puff pastry.
 Roll into a 16x12-in. rectangle; cut into twelve 4-in. squares.
 Place in greased muffin cups, pressing gently onto bottoms and up sides, allowing corners to point up.

 - Break and slip an egg into center of each pastry cup; sprinkle with Canadian bacon.
-Bake 10-12 minutes or until pastry is golden brown and egg whites are completely set and yolks begin to thicken but are not hard.
+Bake until pastry is golden brown and egg whites are completely set and yolks begin to thicken but are not hard, 10-12 minutes.
 Meanwhile, prepare hollandaise sauce according to package directions.